 "Now, I have three people working with me.
 Being able to provide job opportunities through this business is something I really value."

-The role of ecopreneurship in alleviating poverty can be measured by the view of its capacity to augment the income of small businesses.
-In general, the findings suggest that ecopreneurship would raise the revenue of the households by enhancing their purchasing power and family well-being in general.
-Moreover, food nutrition is acute in those regions where a household mostly relies on undiversified livelihoods (Etea et al. 2019).
-As the outcomes indicated, ecopreneurship's contribution to the household increment of food nutrition is mainly positive.
-Thus, it is evident that ecopreneurship and food nutrition have a positive relationship in the countryside.
+The role of ecopreneurship in alleviating poverty can be measured based on its capacity to augment the incomes of small businesses.
+In general, the findings suggest that ecopreneurship would raise household revenue by enhancing purchasing power and family well-being.
+Moreover, food nutrition is acute in regions where households mostly rely on undiversified livelihoods (Etea et al. 2019).
+As the outcomes indicated, ecopreneurship's contribution to household increment in food nutrition is mainly positive.
+Thus, it is evident that ecopreneurship and food nutrition are positively related in the countryside.

 R7 stated that;